tr-igem/ekmelily/docs/internals.md

     *   `CENTER` (0): Center aligned to the midline of another glyph defined with the variable `ekmTextCenter` or wiggleTrill (U+EAA4).

-    *   > 32: Codepoint of a glyph to draw instead of the accidental.
+    *   &gt; 32: Codepoint of a glyph to draw instead of the accidental.

     *   Else: Vertically translated by ALIGN.